techwizzdom/dromba/src/blog-posts/creators-business-model.md

 I love all the products, but I probably suck at marketing so I still don’t earn enough to support my (lavish) lifestyle.
 My plan is to hire marketing peeps who will take care of these things, it’s happening soon.

 Ah, the power of marketing.
 At the moment, I regularly do $30k+ months just from social media, have a course where I teach **everything** I know about it, yet people don’t want to pay $200 to do the same.
-It’s better to spend $500 for a shopping you don’t need than to invest in yourself.
+Seems like it's better to spend $500 for a shopping you don’t need than to invest in yourself.

 Anyways, that’s why I still do promo brands.
 Would I love to do less of them?
 Well, sometimes probably yes.
 But I need the money to invest more into the business, scale, and increase other sources of income.